Vanshikagarg17/Vanshikagarg17/README.md

 This is Vanshika Garg.
 I am a Student Developer at Crio.do and SDE Intern at CRIS - IT WING of Indian Railways.

-I am also the part of various tech communities including Tesseract Coding, Code for Cause, GirlScript Foundation, Utkarshini Edutech, Coding Ninjas and Henry Harvin Education.
+I am the Core Team Member of Tesseract Coding, Chapter Lead of GirlScript Foundation, Campus Lead at Code for Cause, Utkarshini Edutech, Coding Ninjas and Henry Harvin Education.

 I code for FUN in any language including
 | Python | C/C++ | JAVA | Kotlin |